I thought I would start by explaining (in a nutshell), what an ND filter actually is, and then go from there.

-We will discuss the pros and cons of a variable ND filter, Pros and cons of a standard ND and how they compare to each other.
-This will either solidify the fact that you need a variable nd filter, or you may find you can use a standard nd and be just fine.
+We will discuss the pros and cons of a variable ND filter, the pros and cons of a standard ND, and how they compare to each other.
+This will either solidify that you need a variable nd filter, or you may find you can use a standard nd and be just fine.

 Stick around for more juicy bits.

 There's a need for a variable neutral density filter (VND) in both photography and videography.

 That's right.
 Photographers and videographers can benefit from using one (we will go into the pros and cons for each here in a bit).